 BACUS followed Nonesuch, but as it was denounced as NUS propaganda, the Union withdrew their funding in the late 1980s.

-More than 300 issues and various epi-puns later, next year we celebrate our 30th year.
+More than 300 issues and various epi-puns later, this year we will celebrate our 30th year.

 Write for us

 If you are a student at the University of Bristol, you can write for Epigram on anything from politics to food to science.

 Being a writer requires as much commitment as you would like- you can write for one issue or every issue dependent on your other commitments.

 The best way is to join our writers' groups on Facebook.
 This is where the section editors commission articles and also a place where you can pitch any ideas you had to them.

 Each section has one, so feel free to join any that you would be interested in writing for: